-Looking to tomorrow: future considerations for security
+Future considerations for security

 Adopting a SASE approach is often a journey.
 In practice, organisations can provide access to apps over to this approach gradually as they acquire both the capabilities and the reassurance that it is the best fit.
 However, this depends on several factors: